To Your Health! Food Safety for Seniors

 Separate: Don't cross-contaminate

 Cross-contamination is the scientific word for how bacteria can be spread from one food product to another.
 This is especially true when handling raw meat, poultry and seafood, so keep these foods and their juices away from foods that aren't going to be cooked.
-Here's how to Fight BAC!®
+Here's how to check your steps for food safety:

 - Separate raw meat, poultry and seafood from other foods in your grocery-shopping cart and in your refrigerator.